Luz Saint Sauveur

+So after a day of not very much we were in the mood for a bit of doing something.
+Something more than sitting around and feeling tired.
+We chose to explore the nearby Via Ferrata.
 The weather still wasn’t great, but it was tolerable in that it wasn’t rainy and it wasn’t frighteningly hot.
 Both of those are good.

-After going back to the aprtment for a sort of lunch, we then set off really early for the zip-line adventure, on the basis we weren’t really sure where we were going or what we needed to do.
-When we did find the place we were much too early, and they asked us to come back later.
+After going back to the apartment for a sort of lunch, we then set off really early for the zip-line adventure.
+We weren’t really sure where we were going or what we needed to do.
+When we found the place we were much too early, and they asked us to come back later.
 Time, then, to try to find another cache.
 There were supposedly two at the foot of the Pont Napoleon, so we drove back there, which happened to be the end-point of the zip-line adventure, to see if we could see anything.
-It was quite a walk down to the stream, which is where we thought the cache was, but when we got there it proved a bit too difficult to find.
+It was a long walk down to the stream, which is where we thought the cache was.
+But when we arrived it proved a bit too difficult to find.

 As we were waiting under the Napoleon Bridge for everyone to finish, I decided to have another pop at the cache we’d failed to find earlier.
 This time it came to hand fairly quickly, as I spotted a loose rock I hadn’t noticed before.
 Result.

 So we sauntered in and started making our way around the caves at a leisurely pace, unaccompanied.
-A little way into our walk we were disturbed by some returning members of staff, who gave us the evil eye, and eventually we figured that we were supposed to be following the official tour.
+A little way into our walk we met some returning members of staff.
+They gave us the evil eye, and eventually we figured that we were supposed to be following the official tour.
 There were two problems with that, from our perspective.
-Firstly, we were at the back of quite a large group, so had no idea which particular feature the guide was describing, and secondly, the tour was conducted only in French.
-Now that’s not unreasonable, given that the place is actually in France, however it put us at a disadvantage because none of us can understand spoken French when it’s going at normal speed and with a wide vocabulary, anyway.
+Firstly, we were at the back of quite a large group.
+We had no idea what the guide was describing.
+Secondly, the guide only spoke in French.
+Now that’s not unreasonable – the place is in France, after all.
+It put us at a disadvantage though, because none of us can understand spoken French.
+Not when it’s going at normal speed and with a wide vocabulary, anyway.

-When we came out of the Grottes the weather had improved somewhat.
+When we came out of the grottoes the weather had improved somewhat.
 Well, quite a lot.
 You could see the sky, and not all of it was grey.
 Invigorated by this massive improvement we thought it might now be appropriate to go “over the top” rather than returning the way we’d come, so off we pootled in a southerly direction.
 The weather continued to clear a bit as we were driving.

 At the top of the Tourmalet we’d managed to get ourselves up into the weather, and it was still quite grim.
 It was windy, grey and cold, and there were clouds drifting around below us and around us.
 Quite dramatic to watch, but not great if you didn’t have a coat.